hclimente/academic-kickstart/content/authors/admin/_index.md

 I am a postdoctoral researcher at the [High-Dimensional Statistical Modeling Team](https://www.riken.jp/en/research/labs/aip/generic_tech/highdim_stat_model/), led by [Makoto Yamada](https://riken-yamada.github.io/).

 My goal is to find genetic predictors of disease that are useful for diagnosis, treatment, and understanding the disease's biology.
 Traditionally, complex diseases like Alzheimer's disease are studied through genome-wide association studies ([GWAS](https://en.wikipedia.org/wiki/Genome-wide_association_study)).
 However, conventional GWAS have failed to find a significant share of those genetic causes.
 I am interested in closing this gap by researching machine learning methods that extract more information from GWAS.
 Specifically, I superimpose GWAS information onto [biological networks](https://en.wikipedia.org/wiki/Biological_network).
-Then, I explore such networks considering both the statistical association of each genetic factor - obtained from GWAS - and the biological context - obained from the network.
+Then, I explore such networks considering both the statistical association of each genetic factor - obtained from GWAS - and the biological context - obtained from the network.
 However, there are many open questions about how to do this, for instance:

 - How to exactly integrate GWAS information with networks?
 - What is the right strategy to find truly associated genetic factors?
-Which underlying assumtions are justified?
+Which underlying assumptions are justified?
 - What sources of information should we consider when building those networks?
 - What is the suitable resolution?
 The SNP?
 The gene?
 The pathway?

-My hybrid education in machine learning and statistical genetics put me in a priviledged position to tackle such questions
+With my multidisciplinary background in machine learning, statistical genetics, and biochemistry, I believe I am in a privileged position to tackle such questions